darenlarson/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+RDBMS stands for Relational Database Management Systems.
+It is a generic term that describes software that manages a database.
+SQL stands for Structured Query Language.
+It is the standard language used to manage and interact with databases.
+Most RDBMS support the SQL language.

 1. Why do tables need a `primary key`?
+Primary keys are used to ensure that each record in a table can be uniquely identified.

 1. What is the name given to a table column that references the primary key on another table.
+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+A third table is needed that has two foreign keys.
+One foreign key references the primary key in one table in the relationship, the other foreign key references the primary key in the other table of the relationship.
+The two tables are linked to each other by this third table.
+Essentially, this third table has a one to many relationship with table 1, and a one to many relationship with table 2, creating the illusion of a many to many relationship between table 1 and table 2.

 ## Project Set Up